-- A commitment to align their activities with the 1.5°C target, and for fossil fuel companies to move out of oil and gas by 2040 in EU/OECD countries and by 2050 in other countries, and for the coal sector to move out 10 years earlier.
+- Pledging to aligning their activities with the 1.5°C target, and for fossil fuel companies to move out of oil and gas by 2040 in EU/OECD countries and by 2050 in other countries, and for the coal sector to move out ten years earlier.

-A commitment to integrate the rights of workers and local communities during business transformation and train them for sustainable jobs in the future.
+- Committing to integrate workers’ rights and local community rights in business transformation and train them for sustainable jobs in the future.

-A public commitment not to conduct or support anti-climate lobbying practices.
-This implies being transparent about lobbying expenditures.
-It also requires leaving professional associations that promote practices contradictory to the 1.5°C target or oppose public climate measures.
+- Committing to publicly not conduct or support anti-climate lobbying practices.
+This implies being transparent about lobbying expenditures and quitting professional associations that promote practices contradictory to the 1.5°C target or oppose public climate measures.

-- A commitment to review their development (CapEx) and operational (OpEx) expenditures to align them with the 1.5°C target.
+- Committing to review development (CapEx) and operational (OpEx) expenditures to align them with the 1.5°C target.

-- A commitment to 1/ use scenarios with a high probability of success, immediate emission reduction efforts, and low use of negative-emission technologies; 2/ always follow the best available scenarios, methodologies and tools, and support efforts to develop them.
+- Committing to (1) use scenarios with high chances of success, immediate emission reduction efforts, and low use of negative-emission technologies; (2) always follow the best available scenarios, methodologies and tools, and support efforts to develop them.

-- Reporting must be aligned with the Task Force on Climate-related Financial Disclosure (TCFD) recommendations.
-This includes targets, investment plans and decarbonisation objectives, as well as the governance structure dedicated to integrating the achievement of climate objectives into corporate management.
+- Aligning reporting with the Task Force on Climate-related Financial Disclosure (TCFD) recommendations.
+This includes targets, investment plans and decarbonisation goals, as well as the governance structure dedicated to integrating the achievement of climate goals into corporate management.

 The right sanctions